 During the planning phases of my Camino journeys, I’ll share tips, recommended readings, films, pilgrim interviews, gear reviews, videos, and my favorite Camino blogs.
-After completing my Caminos, I will use this blog to post my travel journals with photos, videos, and helpful tips for pilgrims.
+After completing my Caminos, I use this blog to post my route reports, complete with photos, videos, and helpful tips for pilgrims.
 As a chapter coordinator for the Northern California Chapter of American Pilgrims on the Camino (APOC), I help promote Bay Area Camino events, organize presentations, and contribute articles for APOC’s newsletter.

 I look forward to sharing my Camino experiences with you and hearing about yours.
 I welcome your perspective and guest posts about how the Camino has provided for you.
 To do that, please use the form below or email me at email@example.com.

 Thanks for following my journey!